Registration of Plastic Fittings

 - 10x – non-metallic, non-automated fabrication process

-When the above factors are applied is open to debate.
-Although molded plastic parts are made with automated processes justifying a 4x factor, we sometimes are required to use a 10x factor.
-Also, these factors are for Ontario only, other provinces do not have guidelines.
+Although molded plastic parts are made with automated processes justifying a 4x factor, we are sometimes required to use a 10x factor.
+These factors are for Ontario only, other provinces do not have guidelines.

 B31.3 provides allowed stress levels for calculating plastic fittings.
-B31.3 Table B-1 and B31.1 table III-3.2.1 provide HDS allowed stress levels for many common plastics.
+B31.3 Table B-1 and B31.1 table III-3.2.1 provide Hydrostatic Design Stress (HDS) allowed stress levels for many common plastics.
 The Plastics Piping Institute (PPI) has a larger list of HDS values here.
 Where the B31.1/31.3/PPI listings overlap, identical HDS values are provided.

 With an allowed HDS, the fitting can be calculated either by using standard code rules or as shown in the illustration below, by FEA (or by a combination of both).
 FEA provides detailed insight into the failure mechanism of a plastic fitting which usually results in a higher allowable operating pressure than achievable when burst testing is used.
 When more than one grade of plastic is used, only the weakest has to be analyzed.